Endorfinn-Lab/osumapper/README.md

   - trains 6 ~ 25 big epochs each group. mostly 6 epochs unless the generated map is out of the mapping region (0:512, 0:384).
 - Beatmap Converter
   - uses node.js to convert map data between JSON and .osu formats

-## Citing

-If you want to cite osumapper in a scholarly work, please cite the github page.
-I'm not going to write a paper for it.